military veteran wearing a camouflage cap, showing a serious expression with detailed facial features

 While the 5-Year Rule generally requires periodic reexaminations, certain veterans are exempt due to the nature of their disabilities or specific circumstances.

-These exceptions help protect veterans from unnecessary assessments, especially when their conditions are unlikely to improve.
+These exceptions help protect veterans from unnecessary assessments, especially when their conditions, such as PTSD, are unlikely to improve.

 Here are the key exemptions: